 Astrophysics (Index) | About |

-The cosmological constant (Λ) is a term in Einstein's field equation (general relativity's equation) which counteracts the inward force of gravity on the universe.
-Given general relativity, the term provides a means by which the universe could remain static despite the pull of gravity.
-Einstein dropped the term when the universe was shown to be other than static, i.e., expanding.
+The cosmological constant (Λ or lambda) is a constant term included in Einstein's field equation (general relativity's equation) to counteract the inward force of gravity on the universe, providing a means by which the universe can remain static despite the pull of gravity from everything that the universe includes.
+Einstein initially included the term, presuming the universe was not contracting or expanding, but considered the term extraneous once the expansion of the universe was discovered and accepted.